guard/guard-jasmine/README.md

 It also creates an empty `spec/javascripts/spec.css` file as it is always requested when running specs.

-Now you can access to `/jasmine` url when you start rails server normally.
+Now you can access `/jasmine` url when you start rails server normally.

 ## Rails 2 & Rails 3 setup